![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 Holy crap!
 I was going to go over the edge!

-Sure enough my rear end swept over and down even as I pressed Shadow to scramble back up and over the new threat.
+Sure enough, my rear end swept over and down even as I pressed Shadow to scramble back up and out of the new threat.

 The brief, terrifying view I got of the mountain-side below showed me it was far too steep for any sort of controlled plunge on my part.